roycehoe/oldblog/_posts/2021-07-27-Quantum-Snacks.md

 ### Solving the challenge: Part 2

 Hey! looks like explaining the logic gates in simple English was a good thing.
-Now this should be easy to figure out.
+Now, this should be easy to figure out.

 A refresher:
 1. `X` flips the top vector to the bottom vector.